Decathlon/vitamin-ios/Sources/VitaminUIKit/Foundations/Radiuses/README.md

 ## Radiuses
 [Reference](https://www.figma.com/file/zDZIyayUlr1yTWrsi7cFoo/Vitamin---Web-UI-kit-v0?node-id=8060%3A18265)

-Vitamin provides you with the `VitaminRadius` enum, which has eight possible cases :
+Vitamin provides you with the `VitaminRadius` enum, which has eight possible cases:
 - `.radius100`
 - `.radius200`
 - `.radius300`